QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 algorithms instead), when matrices and vectors become large we need to be more careful.

 The most important thing to avoid are excess allocations, which usually occur due to the use of temporary vectors and matrices when they are not necessary.
+Sometimes those extra temporary values can cause enormous degredations in performance.

 However, caution is suggested since excess allocations are never relevant for scalar values, and can sometimes create faster code for smaller matrices/vectors since it can lead to better `cache locality <https://en.wikipedia.org/wiki/Locality_of_reference>`_.